What are the next steps as US House searches for new speaker?

 Republicans, because of their obvious divisions, especially among a small group of hard-line conservatives seeking very deep cuts in federal spending, could have a harder time settling on a candidate.

-McHenry could have an advantage now that he is an acting speaker.
-It was unclear whether he wanted the job.
-McCarthy is not barred from running again.
+McHenry could have an advantage now that he is acting speaker.
+It was unclear whether he wants the job.
+McCarthy said he will not run again.

 WHEN WILL THE NEXT SPEAKER ELECTION BE?